Home :: Artist Profiles :: Gallery :: Contact :: FAQ :: Links

 A.

 The knives we have currently in stock are displayed in the Knives In Stock gallery.
-Alternatively, you can see my knives at a number of knife and craft show that Gail and I try to regularly attend.
-If you happen to find yourself in Albany, Western Australia, contact us prior to your arrival and we can arrange a visit at our home to see the current collection.
+Gail and I always attend the Perth Wood Show which is held at Claremont Showgrounds on the first weekend in August.
+After that also in August we take the knives to the Pilbara region of Western Australia.
+Later in the year we take a large range of mainly cooking and fishing knives to the Margaret River Gourmet Escape, this show is held on the second last weekend in November.
+If you happen to find yourself in Albany, Western Australia, please contact us prior to your arrival so we can arrange a time for you to view the current collection.
 You are more than welcome.

 Q. I have seen your 'Sunken Treasure' knife available on the internet for $12.99 - what gives?